Your 2026 Horoscope Is Here — & It's Going To Be A Very Productive Year For You

 Gemini Sun & Rising:

-Gemini, Uranus’s seven-year switch is serving as rebranding for your aura, when it begins its epic transit on your sun.
-You had a little taste of its change last year, when Uranus first entered Gemini in the summer.
-Now, as the wild planet moves forward, you're having a spring awakening that begins on April 25th.
+Gemini, Uranus’ seven-year switch is serving as rebranding for your aura, when it begins its epic transit on your sun.
+You had a little taste of its change last year, when Uranus first entered Gemini.
+Now, as the wild planet moves forward, you're having an awakening that begins on April 26th.
 The revolutionary planet is allowing you to take a new stance on older views.
 You'll feel that everything that you once believed in is now evolving, which is a wonderful thing.
-The retrogrades of 2026, particularly February 26th’s Mercury rewind in Pisces, will prompt you to revitalize your goals to get a step ahead.
+The retrogrades of 2026, particularly February 26th’s Mercury rewind in Pisces, will prompt you to revitalise your goals to get a step ahead.
 In the process of achieving success, you will need to reassess your plan and make adjustments to refine your vision.
 At times, life can become chaotic, but it is a natural part of the journey.
 This is your moment to ignite your truth and become the real version of yourself.

 AdvertisementADVERTISEMENT